 Book Circle 3

-The group meets on the second Wednesday of each month except August, at the convener's house in Hanwell.
+The group meets on the second Wednesday of each month, at the convener's house in Hanwell.
 Participants arrive at 10am or soon after for a hot drink, and then we have a discussion about a novel for roughly an hour after that.

-There is room for one more person in our group.
+We have room for one more member in our group.

-If you would like to join us please contact Grace or Ruth Wheatman(email - firstname.lastname@example.org).
+If you like reading and discussing books, and would like to join us, please contact the Convenor.